HelloKittyOnline/HKO-re/README.md

 ***

 ## Joining the Public Server
 If you want to join the public server, look no further!
 The instructions below will help you get set up.
-If you want to set up a local server for testing/development, jump to [Setting up dev enviroment](#setting-up-a-local-serverdev-enviroment)
+If you want to set up a local server for testing/development, jump to [Dev Environment Setup](https://github.com/HelloKittyOnline/HKO-re/wiki/Dev-Environment-setup)

 ### Install using the launcher (Recommended)
 Download and run the latest [launcher](https://github.com/HelloKittyOnline/HKO-re/releases/latest) application.
 Continue with [Logging in](#logging-in)